divaprotocol/oracles/docs/Tellor.md

 );
 ```

-## MinPeriodUndisputedSet
+## PendingExcessFeeRecipientUpdateRevoked

-Emitted when the `_minPeriodUndisputed` is set.
+Emitted in `revokePendingExcessFeeRecipientUpdate` when a pending excess fee recipient update is revoked.

 ```
-event MinPeriodUndisputedSet(
+event PendingExcessFeeRecipientUpdateRevoked(
-    address indexed from,       // Address that initiated the change (contract owner) uint32 minPeriodUndisputed  // New `_minPeriodUndisputed` );
+    address indexed revokedBy,                  // Address that initiated the revocation address indexed revokedExcessFeeRecipient,  // Pending excess fee recipient that was revoked address indexed restoredExcessFeeRecipient  // Previous excess fee recipient that was restored );
 ```

-## MaxFeeAmountUSDSet
+## PendingMaxFeeAmountUSDUpdateRevoked

-Emitted when the max fee amount usd value is set.
+Emitted in `revokePendingMaxFeeAmountUSDUpdate` when a pending max USD fee amount update is revoked.

 ```
-event MaxFeeAmountUSDSet(
+event PendingMaxFeeAmountUSDUpdateRevoked(
-    address indexed from,   // Address that initiated the change (contract owner) uint256 maxFeeAmountUSD // New max fee amount usd value );
+    address indexed revokedBy,          // Address that initiated the revocation uint256 revokedMaxFeeAmountUSD,     // Pending max USD fee amount that was revoked uint256 restoredMaxFeeAmountUSD     // Previous max USD fee amount that was restored );
 ```